input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

  Rust build processing.

  options:
-   -h, --help            show this help message and exit --build_flags BUILD_FLAGS
+   -h, --help            Show this help message and exit.
+   -v --verbose          Show the output of executed commands verbosely.
+   --build_flags BUILD_FLAGS
                          Additional command-line flags that can be passed to the `cargo build` command.